Annual Healthy Georgia Report looks at public health in the Peach State

 Biography

-Dr. Biplab Datta joined Augusta University in 2020 as Assistant Professor in the Institute of Public and Preventive Health and in the Department of Population Health Sciences.
+Dr. Biplab Datta is an assistant professor in the Department of Health Management, Economics, and Policy within AU's School of Public Health.
 He also has a joint appointment in the Hull College of Business.
 Prior to joining Augusta University he served as a Prevention Effectiveness Fellow Economist at the U.S. Centers for Disease Control and Prevention (CDC).

 Dr. Datta’s research explores the niche areas in the junction of public health and economics.
 His works broadly cover the socioeconomic, demographic, and behavioral determinants and risk factors of non-communicable diseases (NCDs); the socioeconomic burden of NCD health conditions and associated treatment costs; access and affordability of NCD-related healthcare; and health system preparedness for managing NCDs.